-- 1) Form a study group and work homework problems together with classmates.
-The Math Lab is a good place to study and work together with classmates. - 2) If there is a particular homework problem you would really like to see in class, ask me before or at the beginning of class.
+- 1) Form a study group and work through homework problems together with classmates.
+The back rooms in Math Lab are good places to study and work together with classmates. - 2) If there is a particular homework problem or concept you would really like to see in class, ask me before or at the beginning of class.
 I will try to accommodate requests if there is time; if there is not sufficient time, then we can arrange to meet after or outside of class for help. - 3) Take advantage of the free tutoring resources on campus (see last page for details).